CrayLabs/SmartSim/doc/overview.rst

 releasing allocations; launching, stopping and monitoring jobs; and creating communication channels between jobs.

 The primary reason for implementing the IL is that many workflows in the HPC space require complex configuration that reduces reproducibility and productivity.
-The abstractions of the IL provide a simple mechanism in Python for workflow configuration which enables reproducibility across users, machines, and sites as well as decreases time to solution.
+The abstractions of the IL provide a simple mechanism for workflow configuration which enables reproducibility across users, machines, and sites as well as increases productivity.

-With the infrastructure library, users can setup complex workflows with simple python code.
-The IL does not require the constant writing of configuration files, folder duplication, bash scripting, or any of the other tedious activies previously performed to execute custom workflows.

 Clients
 -------

-Traditional workflows on an HPC system lack flexibility and lock applications into using only packages that are compatible with the software stack being used.
-We recognized this when conducting research on how to connect simulation models to tools and libraries more commonly used in the space of Data Science.
+Traditional workflows on an HPC system often lack flexibility and lock applications into using only packages that are compatible with the software stack being used.
-A user with a traditional MPI workload was forced to either make their application work with MPI, configure inflexible, complex RDMA communication, or even worse, write their output to the file system.
+The SmartSim development team recognized this when conducting research on how to connect simulation models to tools and libraries more commonly used in the domain space of Data Science.
+A user with a traditional MPI workload was forced to either make their application work with MPI, configure inflexible, complex RDMA communication, or write output to the file system.

-We are not the first library in the HPC space to aide with these inflexible application coupling and communication paradigms.
+SmartSim is not the first library in the HPC space to aide with these inflexible application coupling and communication paradigms.
 Libraries like SENSEI and GLEAN, and DataSpaces offer useful methods to mitigate this inflexibility especially for large scale visualization.
-These libraries, however, often lock users into using specific data models or formats that are not helpful when conducting analysis or data processing for machine learning.
-They are also not as portable making local development and prototyping difficult.
+SENSEI, in particular, offers adaptors that can hook into visualization tools like Paraview for in-situ or in-transit visualization.
+These libraries, however, often force applications into specific data formats (VTK, PNetCDF) that, while beneficial for visualization, are not conducive for coupling simulations and machine learning.

-For the above reasons, we decided to create our own client libraries that would loosely integrate with the IL and tightly integrate with the simulations themselves.
-The client libraries allow users to stream their data out of their simulations, and receive that data in an environment and data format that is suited for the type of analytical and processing workflows done for machine learning.
-Our clients use a Tensor format that supports n-dimensions and associated metadata.
+For the above reasons, SmartSim has its own clients that loosely integrate with the IL and tightly integrate with the simulations or HPC workloads themselves.
+The client libraries allow users to stream their data out of their workload and receive that data in an environment and data format that is suited for the type of analytical and processing workflows done for machine learning.
+In addition, the clients enable remote execution of AI/ML models in popular frameworks like TensorFlow, and Pytorch.
+The clients were designed to be minimally intrusive to the simulation codebase requiring few function calls to perform data transmission, and inference.

-A user of the SmartSim clients can decide where in their model data is to be communicated without changing their data format internally and with only a few function calls.
-The clients were designed to be minimally intrusive to the simulation codebase and flexible enough to be fully integrated if need be.

-In addition to supporting the transfer of n-dimensional tensors, our clients support the remote execution of PyTorch, TensorFlow, and ONNX models that are stored within the in-memory database (Orchestrator).
-Our clients can be embedded into simulations with the goal of being able to augment simulations with machine learning models co-located in an in-memory database reachable over the network.

-In a nutshell, the clients make it possible to have a Fortran, C, or C++ program communicating with a Python environment while the simulation is running.
-Combining the IL with the clients, users don't ever have to leave a Jupyter notebook to configure, launch, monitor, analyze and create learning systems from their simulations.
+An important aspect of SmartSim in general is that it was not designed to be a replacement of traditional I/O like ADIOS or GLEAN Rather, SmartSim was created as an augmentation that allows for users couple their workloads with AI/ML techniques and send only the data that needs to be analyzed, processed, visualized (in the sense of matplotlib rather than Paraview), or inferred from.

 Using SmartSim
 ==============